zeittresor/pygame-mizzzbloxxxx/README.md

 Classical 3-Out Game.. just try to combine 3 or more same bugs in a row to remove a group..

-btw. the Game is written 90 % written using different AI's:
+btw. the Game is 90 % written using different AI's using prompts:
 - OpenAI o1 (Code)
 - OpenAI o1-mini (Code)
 - OpenAI o3-mini-high (Code)